imTachu/GOTOamsBot/README.md

 * When you ask about a talk, you can then also ask for the speaker (Or if you ask for the speaker before asking for a talk, you will be prompted with the speaker name)

     Q: I want to know about lego
     A: REST no more - Using Actors for the Internet of (LEGO) Trains & Raspberry Pis belongs to the Cyber-Physical Systems      track and will be presented by Johan Janssen at Veilingzaal on Wednesday 14 of June from 14:00 to 14:50.
-Tachú

     Q: Who is the speaker?
     A: <Speaker picture> Johan Janssen.
 Twitter: johanjanssen42

 ----------------